BSA Bantam Buyers Guide

 1. The production of the 100,000th BSA Bantam was marked at the 1953 Earls Court Show.

-THE CURRENT MINOR CULT STATUS of the BSA Bantam is a classic example of sentiment and emotion triumphing over reason and good judgment; a textbook paradigm of how, over the past ten thousand years or so, the human mind hasn’t really dragged itself out of the caves at all but is still down there grunting away in a paleolithic hole, intellectually speaking; just a small nuclear war removed from where we first learned to walk upright.
+THE CURRENT MINOR CULT STATUS of the BSA Bantam is a classic example of sentiment and emotion triumphing over reason and good judgment; a textbook paradigm of how, over the past ten thousand years or so, the human mind hasn’t really dragged itself out of the caves at all but is still down there grunting away in a paleolithic hole, intellectually speaking; just a small nuclear war removed from where we first learned to walk upright and got the primitive fire started.

+Why?
 Because we ought to loathe with a passion these antiquated, best-used-before-1972, undersized, carcinogenic two-strokes.
-And if there was a single pragmatic Anglo Saxon chromosome still at large in the post-Norman Conquest gene pool, we would have long since recycled these glorified pushbikes into washing machines or fridge magnets.
+And if there was a single pragmatic Anglo-Saxon chromosome still at large in the post-Norman Conquest gene pool, we would have long since recycled these glorified pushbikes into washing machines or fridge magnets.

 BSA Bantam history